omeka/omeka-s-enduser/docs/modules/csvimport.md

 # CSV Import

 The [CSV Import module](https://omeka.org/s/modules/CSVImport){target=_blank} allows you to import items, item sets, media, and users into your Omeka S install from a CSV (comma-separated values), TSV (tab-separated values), or ODF (open document format) file.
+This module is only available to [Global Administrator and Supervisor users](../admin/users.md).

 <!--- too much repetition in this page. need a "common settings" section first, then just the resource-type-specific comments in sections after that. --->